Phoney Furniture

 Medium size (114 cm high x 380 cm wide)

-Large size (144 cm high x 480 cm wide)
+Large size (144 cm high x 480 cm wide) (never made)

-Options at extra cost include:
+Options at extra cost included:

 3 perspex telephone signs (in lantern) to allow internal battery powered LED light to shine through.